 Federal employees are back on the job after the government shutdown — and many are doing pretty well for themselves, according to a new report that shows nearly 92,000 of them make salaries that match or exceed the governors of the states where they work.

-Some are in traditional high-pay occupations such as doctors.
+Some are in traditional high-pay occupations such as doctors, while some are still undergoing their new york bar prep.
 But the total also includes 18 painters, 22 welders and 25 pipefitters.